yaronday/nano_dev_utils/README.md

 import logging
 from nano_dev_utils import timer

-# This timer version uses a logger but also allows printing (if enabled), so it has to be configured in your app, for instance:
+# if printout is not enabled, a logger must be configured in order to see timing results
 logging.basicConfig(filename='timer example.log',
                     level=logging.INFO,  # DEBUG, WARNING, ERROR, CRITICAL
                     format='%(asctime)s - %(levelname)s: %(message)s',